Maintaining Your Machine

 - All machines should be thoroughly test sewn before going back to their owner.
 Obviously, this takes longer on combination machines.

 The cost of a service will vary widely and may vary depending on location, just like wages do.
 But expect to pay based on the time it takes to do the job.
-For example, a simple $500 sewing machine can usually be serviced easily within the hour.
-But a full service on a very well used high end machine can take several hours without shortcuts and we don’t believe there should be shortcuts.
+For example, a simple $500 sewing machine can usually be serviced easily and in much less time than a high end combination sewing and embroidery machine.
+A full service on a very well used high end machine can take several hours without shortcuts and we don’t believe there should be shortcuts.

 The best thing to do is ask for a quote and request that if additional expense is required, you are contacted to approve it.
 Most importantly, remember that a cheap quote is not always a good quote.